41 Black-Owned Wellness Brands to Shop and Support

 Trap Yoga creator Britteny Floyd-Mayo wanted to create a different kind of yoga experience for people who felt ostracized in traditional classes.
 The result is a Vinyasa-style class paired with trap music spun by a live DJ and motivational talk, which Floyd-Mayo calls "ratchet affirmations."
 You can sign up to join the online community and get access to yoga videos, workshops, and more.

 If candles and tea are an essential part of your self-care routine, Alexandra Winbush should be your go-to brand.
 Both the candles and tea blends feature soothing, feel-good scents and flavors like pomegranate ginger and lemongrass.
-Right now, most of the products are sold out, but a restock is coming soon, so follow the brand on Instagram to stay up to date.

 Teri Johnson founded Harlem Candle Company in 2014 with her love of fragrance, jazz, and Harlem as inspiration.
 The brand features candles named after James Baldwin, Langston Hughes, and Josephine Baker.